 AAE and GCE are joined in these written Comments by the Greater New Orleans Housing Alliance (GNOHA).
 GNOHA is a non-profit collaborative organization made up of the housing builders, community development corporations, financial institutions and other housing advocates.
 GNOHA includes representatives from organizations such as Providence Community Housing, Crescent City Community Land Trust, and the Volunteers of America.

 GNOHA is an important stakeholder in matters relating to energy efficiency because of the opportunity for the Companies to be a powerful force to help improve the lives of residents of housing, especially affordable housing, in the City.
 Though efficiency programs, the Companies can assist building owners in making repairs and improvements that can save large amounts of energy, reduce housing expenses for residents, and deliver value to residents and housing owners.
 Such efforts must be carefully administered as part of programs approved by the Council and contemplated in the IRP.
 It is important to GNOHA and all similarly situated stakeholders to have a utility structure that encourages the utility to support cost-effective and strategic investments in energy efficiency.

-Decoupling can provide the Companies with critical, foundational assurance that efforts to improve energy efficiency will not impair the Companies’ ability to collect and retain its authorized revenue.
+Decoupling can provide the Companies with critical, foundational assurance that efforts to improve energy efficiency or support distributed generation will not impair the Companies’ ability to collect and retain its authorized revenue.

 Our Specific Comments: